Skip to Main Content

 NOTE: Hardcopies of theses/dissertations should NOT be bound or stapled when submitting, although binder clips and/or paperclips are acceptable.

-Personal Bound Copy of Written Thesis/Dissertation
+Bound Library Copy of Written Thesis/Dissertation

 NOTE: The binding of theses/dissertations can take several months, and there may be additional delays this year due to various, unforeseen circumstances.